Health Concerns of the Ingredient:

 About EWG VERIFIED™

 Beyond providing Skin Deep® as an educational tool for consumers, EWG offers its EWG VERIFIED™ mark as a quick and easily identifiable way of conveying personal care products that meet EWG's strict health criteria.

 Before a company can use EWG VERIFIEDTM on such products, the company must show that it fully discloses the products' ingredients on their labels or packaging, they do not contain EWG ingredients of concern, and are made with good manufacturing practices, among other criteria.
+Note that EWG receives licensing fees from all EWG VERIFIED member companies that help to support the important work we do.
 Learn more

 | Legal Disclaimer